sayanee/longform/_posts/2019-04-06-conditions-for-intuitive-expertise.md

 author:  Daniel Kahneman and Gary Klein
 ---

+## Summary

+- Access to high-validity environments
+- Has adequate opportunity to learn
+- Has sufficient regularity and predictability of outcomes
+- Has specific immediate feedback

 Not all experiences create skilled intuitive judgement with time

 > What are the activities in which **skilled intuitive judgment develops with experience**?
 What are the activities in which experience is more likely to produce overconfidence than genuine skill?